Fashion and clothing in the Philippines: Camisa de Chino

+Suit

 The "Coat" or "suits", locally known as the "Amerikana" or Americana (literally "American") was a type of clothing introduced to the Philippines by the Americans.
 Worn with a tie, it is used for formal occasions.

 Mindanao

 A men's clothing from Mindanao exhibiting at the Bunka Gakuen Costume Museum in Tokyo, Japan.

 In Mindanao, there is large minority of the people are practicing Islam, therefore following the Islamic culture.
 Women wear a hijab, a long-sleeved top and a floor-length skirt, while men wear polos and pants together with a hat called taqiyah.
 Non Islamic people follow Visayan-like fashion.

 Fashion designers

 Notable Filipino fashion designers include Pitoy Moreno, Ito Curata, Inno Sotto, Rajo Laurel, Kermit Tesoro, Beatriz Tesoro, Christian Espiritu, Auggie Cordero, Monique Lhuillier, Ezra Santos, Mich Dulce, Francis Libiran, Oliver Tolentino, Josie Natori, and Michael Cinco.
 Moreno was known to design and create dresses for Philippine First Ladies.
 A newly emerging Filipino designer is Wolfram Philippines who introduced iconic Filipino wardrobes through the pop group BGYO.